pleasenophp/pleasenophp.github.io/posts/meet-the-ioc-container.md

 As we see, **.s()** and **.m()** methods are the special lifetime resolvers to define it.
 In MinDI you can extend the framework with your own liftime resolvers, so you can have more different liftime types, than just standard ingletone and multiple.
 This is done when you need some custom behaviour.
 For example, in ASP.NET MinDI uses *.ses()* lifetime to define a singletone existing in the user session.
 In Unity3D *.mbm()* and *.mbs()* lifetimes are used to define the MonoBehaviours.

 ### Lazy construction
 By default the singletones use *lazy construction*.
 It means that the singletone instance will be resolved as soon as the first class that depends on it is created.
 However, you can also use *instant construction*.
 Like this you construct your class immediatly in the context intializer.
 That can be usefull for huge objects, that you want to create during the initialization of the application.
 However it's even more often used for simple objects like enums or data types, that don't have external dependencies.
 The limitation with the *instant construction* is obvious: no dependencies can be resolved for such object, as they are created at the moment where the context is not yet built.
+However, there is another way of early instantiation, that is performed in the entry point of the application, but after the context is initialized.
+The instance construction is only recommended for the simple objects, like enums, etc.

 Here is an example of the instant construction: